 - 8. On December 1st, 2022, LUMA submitted the Third Update on the Stabilization Plan. - 9.
-The most recent updates to the Stabilization Plan were filed on December 1st, 2022 (Third Update), December 15, 2022 (Fourth Update), January 17,2023 (Fifth Update); January 31, 2023 (Sixth Update); February 14, 2023 (Seventh Update); March 1, 2023 (Eight Update); March 15th (Ninth Update); April 3rd (Tenth Update); April 17th (Eleventh Update); May 1, 2023 (Twelfth Update); May 15, 2023 (Thirteenth Update); June 1st, 2023 (Fourteenth Update); June 15, 2023 (Fifteenth Update); July 3rd, 2023 (Sixteenth Update); July 17th, 2023 (Seventeenth Update), and August 1st, 2023 (Eighteenth Update). - 10.
-In compliance with the October 12th Order, LUMA hereby submits as Exhibit 1, the Nineteenth Update on the Stabilization Plan ("Nineteenth Update").
-The Nineteenth Update includes, among others, a summary of the status of the Stabilization Plan; and the status of construction activities at the San Juan site and Palo Seco site.
-Finally, the Nineteenth Update identifies the current scenario of generation availability and loss of load expectation (LOLE) days by month. - 11.
+Subsequent updates to the Stabilization Plan were filed on December 1st, 2022 (Third Update), December 15, 2022 (Fourth Update), January 17,2023 (Fifth Update); January 31, 2023 (Sixth Update); February 14, 2023 (Seventh Update); March 1, 2023 (Eight Update); March 15th (Ninth Update); April 3rd (Tenth Update); April 17th (Eleventh Update); May 1, 2023 (Twelfth Update); May 15, 2023 (Thirteenth Update); June 1st, 2023 (Fourteenth Update); June 15, 2023 (Fifteenth Update); July 3rd, 2023 (Sixteenth Update); July 17th, 2023 (Seventeenth Update); August 1st, 2023 (Eighteenth Update); August 15th, 2023 (Nineteenth Update); September 1st, 2023 (Twenty-First Update), and October 2nd, 2023 (Twenty-Second Update). - 10.
+As informed in its Seventh Update, FEMA reduced the target emergency generation capacity of the Stabilization Plan from 750MW to 350MW.
+According to LUMA's resource adequate analysis, the new target emergency generation capacity would still significantly reduce the Loss of Load Expectation ("LOLE").
+See, Seventh Update dated February 15th, 2023. - 11.
+In compliance with the October 12th Order, LUMA hereby submits as Exhibit 1, the Twenty-Third Update on the Stabilization Plan ("Twenty-Third Update").
+The Twenty-Third Update includes, among others, a summary of the status of the Stabilization Plan, the status of construction activities at the San Juan site and identifies the current scenario of generation availability and LOLE days by month.

+- 12. As explained in Exhibit 1, the emergency generation resources installed at the San Juan and Palo Seco sites have both reached the Commercial Operation Date with a total combined baseload capacity of 350 MW.
+Specifically, the seven gensets installed at the Palo Seco Site reached the Commercial Operation Date on June 7, 2023, and have maintained an average daily production of 153MW.
+The 20 gensets installed at the San Juan site reached the Commercial Operation Date on September 27, 2023 and have maintained an average 200MW in daily production.
+Regular operations are ongoing at both sites. - 13.
+In light of the completion of the construction activities and the achievement of the Commercial Operation Date at both sites, LUMA respectfully informs that it will continue to monitor the operation of the installed emergency generation equipment for an additional 15-day cycle, at the conclusion of which LUMA will respectfully request the Energy Bureau to deem that it has fully complied with the October 12th Order and to release it from the requirement to file further updates to the Stabilization Plan. - 14.
 LUMA redacted portions of Exhibit 1 and respectfully requests that those portions be kept confidential by this honorable Energy Bureau pursuant to the Energy Bureau's Policy on Management of Confidential Information, CEPR-MI-2016-0009, issued on August 31, 2016, and partially amended on September 16, 2016 and in accordance with the confidential nature of the December 20th closed Technical Conference.
-In compliance with this policy, LUMA hereby submits its Memorandum of Law in support of its request for confidentiality setting forth the legal basis for which LUMA is entitled to file portions of the Nineteenth Report under the seal of confidentiality.
-As explained below, the Energy Bureau should protect several pictures included in Exhibit 1 from public disclosure as they contain CEII as defined in federal regulations and the Energy Bureau's Policy on Management of Confidential Information.
+In compliance with this policy, LUMA hereby submits its Memorandum of Law in support of its request for confidentiality setting forth the legal basis for which LUMA is entitled to file portions of the Twenty-Third Report under the seal of confidentiality.
+As explained below, the Energy Bureau should protect several pictures included in Exhibit 1 from public disclosure as they contain CEII as defined in federal regulations and the

+Energy Bureau's Policy on Management of Confidential Information.
 See 18 C.F.R. § 388.113; 6 U.S.C. §§ 671-674; Energy Bureau's Policy on Management of Confidential Information.